 Here’s a printable graphic overview of Fluffy’s 6 learning areas:

 Age Range: K* through young teen.
-Younger kids love Fluffy! as long as they have an older person going through it with them.
-Older kids and young teens will appreciate it’s interactivity and sense of humor.
-And we’ve tucked in plenty of extra depth for older students and extended use.
+Non-readers love Fluffy! as long as they have an older person going through it with them.
+Older kids and young teens will appreciate its interactivity and sense of humor, and extra depth.

 Minimum: 1.4 ghz, 1.5 mb ram